jerelmiller/redux-simple-auth/README.md

 ### Setup

-This library ships with middleware and a reducer.
-You will need to do the
+This library ships with middleware, a reducer, and an optional store enhancer.
-following:
+You will need to do the following:

 ##### Apply the middleware